-We were so impressed by the Kanban in IT method that we decided that it should be included it in our portfolio, as a complementary method to Leanability.
-However, we prefer to drop the restrictive 'in IT' because Kanban is found in a much wider range of fields.
+We were so impressed by the Kanban method that we decided that it should be included it in our portfolio.
+However, we prefer to drop any restrictions because Kanban is found in a much wider range of fields.
 Lending itself to any context where structure and a clear overview are required, Kanban is a fascinating 'human' approach to work that is worth examining more closely.

-Either stand-alone or, as in our case, integrated in many other ways with AgilePM, PRINCE2®, MSP and MoP.
+Either stand-alone or, as in our case, integrated in many other ways with another methodologies.

 Kanban is a method for implementing change that can be used for carrying out evolutionary improvements within a company.
 The changes begin at the place where the company currently is, i.e. there is no need for major restructuration and complex plans before improvements can begin.

 Kanban is an excellent alternative for those who want to improve their business, without causing a company-wide revolution like those brought about by many agile methods.

 - Junior and senior project/programme/portfolio managers